Jh123x/GoTest/docs/pointer.md

 import (
     "testing"

-    "github.com/Jh123x/gotest"
+    "github.com/Jh123x/gotest/assert"
 )

 func TestIsNil(t *testing.T){
     var a *int
-    gotest.IsNil(t, a, "a is not nil") // This returns true as a is nil
+    assert.IsNil(t, a, "a is not nil") // This returns true as a is nil

     var b *int
-    gotest.IsNil(t, b, "b is not nil") // This returns false and errors as b is not nil }
+    assert.IsNil(t, b, "b is not nil") // This returns false and errors as b is not nil }
 ```